seolcu/seolcu.com/content/about/_index.md

 [Github Repository](https://github.com/seolcu/hanbit27)

-A shopping mall website officially used for the 27th annual festival of the GwangyangJecheol High School.
+An online shopping mall website officially used for the 27th annual festival of the `GwangyangJecheol High School`.
 Since the festival is over, the website no longer shows the products.

 It is built with [Next.js](https://nextjs.org/), [Bootstrap](https://getbootstrap.com/), and [Firebase](https://firebase.google.com/).